Best Ways To Pay Off Debt

-We all know that the quicker we can get out of debt, the more money we will have at the end of each month.
-Unfortunately, paying off debt can be tough.
+We all know that the quicker we are paying off debt, the more money we will have at the end of each month.
+Unfortunately, getting out of debt can be tough.

 For example, you might have a credit card that has 0% interest on cash advances for 18 months.
 If you have credit cards (like most of us do) with 18% interest or higher, you have the option to immediately save a ton of money if you take a cash advance on the 0% interest card to pay off the higher interest cards.

 You may need to be persistent and ask to speak with a manager to get the best drop possible.
 It can be intimidating to make this call, but be polite, explain yourself and if the person you are speaking to can’t help you, ask for their supervisor.
 Keep asking for supervisors until you are able to get a discount.
 As money saving tips go, this is both a long-term and short-term solution – and as confidence boosters go, this is a great one when you accomplish it!

 You may be able to find a credit card offer that allows for 0% interest on balance transfers.
 This can save you thousands in the long-run and again, our stress levels go down when we are holding less bills (even if the balance is the same).

 The largest downside to this option is that you will continue to have several payments each month rather than paying off balances more quickly.
 That said, the interest can rack up very quickly, so make a choice based on your specific bills and what you owe, which is why consolidating everything to one card may be a better long-term option.

 Hopefully these money saving tips will give you some direction and have you paying off debt sooner than you thought you would be able to.
 Be sure to read about how to avoid household budget mistakes to keep yourself moving forward on the right financial road.